-CMAA has seven committees on which members volunteer to serve.
+CMAA currently has seven committees comprised of volunteer leaders.
 Learn more about the specific committees and their charges for FY19 below.

 Professional Development Committee FY19 Charges: